nhs-r-community/FunnelPlotR/README.md

 ## Funnel Plots

 **This package is the newer version of the older `CMFunnels` package.
-Development work will focuss on this package from now on **
+Development work will focus on this package from now on **

 This is an implementation of the funnel plot processes, and overdispersion methods described in:<br> [Statistical methods for